Diclofenac: Mental health

-Mechanism of action
+Pharmacology

-As with most NSAIDs, the primary mechanism responsible for its anti-inflammatory, antipyretic, and analgesic action is thought to be inhibition of prostaglandin synthesis through COX-inhibition.
-Diclofenac inhibits COX-1 and COX-2 with relative equipotency.
+As with other nonsteroidal anti-inflammatory drugs, the primary mechanism responsible for its anti-inflammatory, antipyretic and analgesic action is thought to be inhibition of prostaglandin synthesis through COX-inhibition.

-The main target in inhibition of prostaglandin synthesis appears to be the transiently expressed prostaglandin-endoperoxide synthase-2 (PGES-2) also known as cycloxygenase-2 (COX-2).
+The main target in the inhibition of prostaglandin synthesis appears to be the transiently expressed prostaglandin-endoperoxide synthase-2 (PGES-2), also known as cycloxygenase-2 (COX-2).
+That is, diclofenac is partially selective for COX-2.
+The reported selectivity for COX-2 varies from 1.5 to 30 depending on the source.

-It also appears to exhibit bacteriostatic activity by inhibiting bacterial DNA synthesis.
+The drug may be bacteriostatic via inhibiting bacterial DNA synthesis.

-Diclofenac has a relatively high lipid solubility, making it one of the few NSAIDs that are able to enter the brain by crossing the blood-brain barrier.
-In the brain, too, it is thought to exert its effect through inhibition of COX-2.
+Diclofenac has a relatively high lipid solubility, making it one of the few nonsteroidal anti-inflammatory drugs that are able to enter the brain by crossing the blood-brain barrier.
+As in the rest of the body, it is thought to exert its effect in the brain through inhibition of COX-2.
 In addition, it may have effects inside the spinal cord.

-Diclofenac may be a unique member of the NSAIDs in other aspects.
-Some evidence indicates it inhibits the lipoxygenase pathways, thus reducing formation of the leukotrienes (also pro-inflammatory autacoids).
-It also may inhibit phospholipase A2 as part of its mechanism of action.
+Diclofenac may be a unique member of the nonsteroidal anti-inflammatory drugs in other aspects.
+Some evidence indicates it inhibits the lipoxygenase pathways, thus reducing the formation of leukotrienes (also pro-inflammatory autacoids).
+It also may inhibit phospholipase A2, which may be relevant to its mechanism of action.
 These additional actions may explain its high potency – it is the most potent NSAID on a broad basis.